HERMES-CBSSPOIMME/hermes-messaging-management-service/README.md

 Unfortunately, MQTT doesn't provide any way to identify the sender of a message in a trustful manner.

 To circumvent that, we designed a topic hierarchy granting us the ability to trustfully identify the sender of a message.
-Even if MQTT topic wildcards are used by the user to subscribe topics, a user will always receive the precise topic that forwarded the message along with the message payload.
+Even if MQTT topic wildcards are used by the user to subscribe topics, a user will always receive the precise topic that forwarded the message.

-This bring the user the ability to know exactly who's the sender of a message.
+This brings the user the ability to know exactly who's the sender of a message.

 ### Authorization

-MQTT Topics authorization are managed the following way :

 #### Private Conversations